ansys/pyansys-dev-guide/doc/source/how-to/deprecating.rst

 Core team tasks
 ---------------

-The PyAnsys Core team is responsbile for assisting with the deprecation process by:
+The PyAnsys Core team is responsible for assisting with the deprecation process by:

 - Reviewing the deprecation issue to ensure it meets the project's standards.
 - Assisting with the above steps, if necessary.